Drums (Oddjobs album)

-Drums is a studio album by American hip hop group Oddjobs.
-It was released November 9, 2002, on Third Earth Music.
+Drums is a studio album by American hip-hop group Oddjobs.
+It was released on November 9, 2002, on Third Earth Music.

 Drums was the group's most successful album both critically and commercially.
 It reached No. 30 on the CMJ New Music Report hip-hop albums chart in January 2003.
 Stanton Swihart of Allmusic called Drums one of the most impressive rap albums of 2002, saying, "With its vistas of somber psychedelia, it is a gorgeous extension of DJ Shadow's astral explorations".